Every stock market investor enters the stocks with the aim of making profits. However, many of them are not aware of the meaning of the stock markets.

 How can these potential scams be avoided?

 To summarize, stock market fraudsters are evolving and to fight them effectively, it is necessary to be alert.
-There are many other share market frauds, which are discussed at length in the course offered by Indiaforensic.
+Indiaforensic, covers many other stock trading frauds at length in its course CSMFA.

-Phishing, Bogus Chat room scams, identity thefts are evolving with the technology.
-Certified Stock Market Forensic Accountants (CSMFA) program covers wide array of such frauds.
-CSMFA are expected to play a critical role in investigating growing frauds in capital markets.
+Similarly, Phishing, Bogus Chat room scams, identity thefts are evolving with the technology.
+Certified Stock Market Forensic Accountants (CSMFA) program covers wide array of share frauds coupled with stock market scams.
+CSMFA play a critical role in investigating growing frauds in capital markets.